gregwhitaker/nats-requestreply-example/README.md

 An example of using [NATS](https://nats.io) for request-reply messaging.

 This example starts a service that responds with `World! from {server id}` when it receives a request with the message `hello`.
+If you are running multiple service instances requests will be automatically load-balanced between them.

 ## Background
 NATS supports two flavors of request reply messaging: point-to-point or one-to-many.
 Point-to-point involves the fastest or first to respond.
 In a one-to-many exchange, you set a limit on the number of responses the requestor may receive.